Here are Netflix's 10 most watched TV series in 2021 - the most bingeable TV shows this year

-Its been another supremely successful year for streaming service Netflix, with a number of new shows and films exclusive to the platform kept us entertained throughout a turbulent year.
+Its been another successful year for streaming service Netflix, with a number of bingeworthy shows and blockbuster films exclusive to the streaming platform keeping us entertained in a turbulent year.

 While Netflix has been extremely popular for near on a decade now, the value of being able to stream hundreds of content at the touch of a button became all the more important when the world was plunged into a pandemic that saw the bulk of the globe stuck behind closed doors.